blahaj-zone/hajkey/packages/README.md

 # 📦 Packages

-This directory contains all of the packages Iceshrimp uses.
+This directory contains all of the packages Hajkey uses.

 - `backend`: Main backend code written in TypeScript for NodeJS
 - `backend/native-utils`: Backend code written in Rust, bound to NodeJS by [NAPI-RS](https://napi.rs/)